Feline Vaccines -

 *Bordetella - The canine Bordetella Vaccine protects against Bordetella Bronchiseptica, or Kennel Cough.

-*Rabies - Rabies is a viral disease that is highly fatal, and transmittable by bite wounds to any warm-blooded mammals, including humans.
+*Rabies - Rabies is a viral disease that is fatal, and transmittable by bite wounds to any warm-blooded mammals, including humans.
 Rabies Virus can cause a mammal to become uncoordinated, show unusual aggression, and general odd behavior.
 The Rabies Vaccine is very effective in preventing and protecting pets from Rabies and is required in most U.S. States, including Wisconsin.

 Puppies and kittens should begin to receive vaccinations starting at 8 weeks, once the benefit of antibodies from its mother's milk is no longer in place.

 Of course, as with any medical treatment there are some risks.
-That's why it's crucial to work with your veterinarian to determine the vaccination schedule for your pet based on breed, age, current health and lifestyle.
+That's why it's crucial to work with your veterinarian to determine the proper vaccination schedule for your pet based on breed, age, current health and lifestyle.